On July 1, 1863, the quiet town of Gettysburg, Pennsylvania, became hell.

 Occasionally, visitors experience physical sensations: someone pushing them forward or whispering in their ear.

 Even die-hard skeptics admit feeling like they’re “surrounded” while standing where the soldiers stood, arms at the ready.
-Their anger, fear, pain, and sadness is still imprinted in the fields over a century later.
+Their anger, fear, pain, and sadness are still imprinted in the fields over a century later.

 According to local legend, this rock formation was haunted long before the Civil War erupted.
-It was the site of a bloody Native American battle — one that predated the town’s settlement.
+It was the site of a bloody Native American battle that predated the town’s settlement.
 In 1880, Emmanuel Bushman wrote about the “many unnatural and supernatural sights and sounds” in the area, including native war cries.

 But any existing local lore was quickly overshadowed by the 19th-century battle.